 - If a student withdrew or left the University with a pending complaint or investigation, the record is maintained and released permanently with a notation explaining that a student left the University before allegations were resolved or an investigation was completed.

-- If a student receives a conduct outcome other than suspension or expulsion, the record is maintained and released for seven years from a student’s last conduct case.
+- If a student receives a conduct outcome other than suspension or expulsion, the record is maintained and released for seven academic years from a student’s last conduct case.
 Note: records are generally expunged on an annual basis during the Fall Semester so records information may be reported until the next expungement cycle.
 To make an expungement request during that time, contact the Resolution Center for Student Conduct and Conflict.

 The Family Educational Rights and Privacy Act (FERPA) protects student conduct records.
 Visit the Office of the Registrar's website for more information about FERPA.